elainewskong/elainewskong.github.io/_pages/cv.md

 Teaching
 ======
+* Spring 2026
+  * LIS 2030 Data and Information in Systems
 * Fall 2025
   * LIS 2020 Lifecycles of Data and Information
   * LIS 2188 Open Government Data and Information: Concepts, Standards, and Impact